 Depression, anxiety and stress can affect us all.
 Tick these off your daily checklist and face the day head on.

-If you are really struggling, support is available.
-But if you feel your mood start to dip, there are a few things you can do for yourself to give your mental health and wellness a boost.
-Tick these off your daily checklist to help you feel stronger and face the day ahead!
+Support is available.
+However, if you feel your mood starting to dip and need a pick-me-up, there are a few things you can do for yourself to give your mental health a boost.

 Depressed people tend to skip meals or select sugary junk foods which are thought to contribute to low mood.
 ‘Healthy eating habits contribute to optimal body function including brain processes and performance,’ says Dr Bijlani.
 ‘All of us must have noticed how our mood, enthusiasm and energy levels slump when we skip meals or haven’t eaten enough.’